fa-laurena/Weapon-Exploration-Demo/README.md

 <h1> Weapon Exploration - VR  </h1>

 <h2>Description</h2>
-The concept of this project is  to give the user a platform to use and experience on different types of weapons from all around the world, they can learn the back story about them and try them in a game environment...
+The concept of this prototype was to impliment a VR weapon game concept, used by combat instruction centers and personal use for weapon interest.
+The user would be able tu choose a weapon from all around the world, learn the story about the said weapon, and use it in a VR space build for the better use to the weapon. in the project bellow, the Handgun in the first prototype.
 <br />